kirbyt/site-www-thecave-com/_posts/2015-08-10-dispatch-async-to-main-queue-doesnt-work-with-modal-window-on-mac-os-x.markdown

 This pattern has served me well on iOS, but it has issues on Mac OS X when displaying a modal window.

 When you display a modal window with `+[NSApp runModalForWindow:]` a new run loop is created for the window[^1].
 That might seem fine until you call `dispatch_async(dispatch_get_main_queue(), ^{})` from a background thread.
 The block that you are trying to execute in the main queue will never run.
 And in my case, the `completion` block is never called.
 This means my modal window never receives the notification that the URL request completed.
+(NOTE: Mike Ash [pointed out](#update2) that it's not the new run loop that causes the problem.)

 So how did I work around this problem?